 light of their own.
 Immediately upon entering my studio, Ryman asked me to turn the spotlights off so we could view my work in natural light.
 He observed that I already knew how to use

 horizontal and verticals in my compositions, and commented that he thought I would do well in New York.
 He laughed when I told him one of my paintings was called 'Creep' and said I shouldn't

 give emotional titles to unemotional paintings.
 That is something I have tried never to do again."

 Chapter Twelve.
 New York, New York

-"Two dogs, a cat and an iguana (the landlord's pets) also resided in the studios on 14th Street, alongside the artists.
-Marijuana plants grew in pots on the windowsill of my
+"Two dogs, a cat and an iguana (the landlord's pets) also resided in the studios on 14th Street alongside the working artists.
+Marijuana plants grew in pots on the windowsill of my space.

-It was a rather chaotic atmosphere, controlled by the presence of the landlord who lived on the premises.
-Many of the other artists who worked at the studios didn't come in until
+It was a rather chaotic atmosphere, controlled by the presence of the landlord who lived on the premises with his wife.
+Many of the other artists who were at the studios didn't come in until

 late afternoon or the evening so I usually had the space to myself during the day.